alhoo/jf/README.md

-pyq
+jf
 ==

-pyq, aka πq, is a jq-clone written in python.
+jf, aka πq, is a jq-clone written in python.
 It supports evaluation of python oneliners, making it especially appealing for data scientists who are used to python.

 Basic usage